 Improved Productivity

-A well-ventilated environment helps maintain comfortable temperatures and reduces worker fatigue, improving overall efficiency. -
+A well-ventilated environment helps maintain comfortable temperatures, reducing worker fatigue and improving efficiency. -

 Equipment Longevity